 Without getting too technical, the problem is likely related to one of a few common causes.
 Electrical issues such as a bad connection, a broken wire, or a faulty switch are frequent culprits, as is a burned-out drive motor.
-But more often than not, your cart suddenly refused to fire up and go due to a dead or bad battery.
+But more often than not, your cart suddenly refused to fire up and go due to a bad or dead battery.

 How to Know When Golf Cart Batteries Are Dying or Going Bad

 Before taking it to the dealer and getting hit with a large bill, there are a couple of simple checks you can perform in order to determine if a bad battery is indeed at fault.

 1. Charging Issues